 Sweet onions and Vidalia onions are NOT the same.
 A true Vidalia onion can only be grown in the combination of weather, water, and soil found within 20 South Georgia counties.

 Vidalias are mild and sweet onions that a lot of people prefer to use in recipes.
-Unlike other types of onions, Vidalia onions won't overpower other flavors in the dishes they are added to.
 This makes them ideal for salads, appetizers, and main dishes.

 What is the best way to keep Vidalia Onions fresh?

 Since Vidalia onions are only available April through August you want to make sure you keep yours as fresh as possible.

 - Wrap them individually in paper towels to help absorb moisture and store them in the crisper of your refrigerator with the vents closed.

 - Store on elevated racks or screens in a cool, dry place.
 Just make sure they aren't touching.